There’s something I see a lot with creative fashion business owners that I want to address — the need for idea discipline.

-I have so many “great ideas” for the business that I wind up distracted.
-Rather than focusing in on one idea and seeing it through, I often start many of the ideas and then feel overwhelmed by the amount of work necessary to make it all happen.
+Some business owners have so many “great ideas” for the business that they wind up distracted.
+Rather than focusing on one idea and seeing it through, they often start many of the ideas and then feel overwhelmed by the amount of work necessary to make it all happen.

 Some call it shiny object syndrome.
 I call it a lack of idea discipline.

-I’m betting that a lot of you reading this have the same discipline problem.
-We’re not so different, you and I. Working to grow businesses from scratch, doing things differently than what we’re “supposed to”.
-So I get it.
-When it’s just you, or you and a small team (as it is with me), all the many ideas are left to you to make happen.
+Working to grow businesses from scratch, when it’s just you, or you and a small team, all the many ideas are left to you to make happen.
 And it’s difficult.

-Difficult to decide which ideas are best pursue and difficult to get focused on one thing and see the ideas through.
+Difficult to decide which ideas are best pursued and difficult to get focused on one thing and see the ideas through.

 Having a certain amount of idea discipline will go a long way in helping to make stuff actually happen, rather than everything becoming an idea you once had.

-Discipline is a muscle that we can all strengthen if we really want to.
+Discipline is a muscle that can be strengthened if we really want to.

 By forming certain habits, we can get way better at organizing our ideas, assessing them for do-ability, and creating the plan to make them happen.

 So this week’s musing is a challenge.
-Here’s your step-by-step for making 3 ideas happen, and disciplining yourself to ignore all the other ideas (for now).
+Here’s your step-by-step for making three ideas happen, and disciplining yourself to ignore all the other ideas (for now).

-- I want you you to open up a notebook and write down every idea you currently have for your business.
+- Open up a notebook and write down every idea you currently have for your business.
 Just write, don’t think about whether they’re possible.

-- Next underline 1 one that may not be super exciting but will have an impact on your business operations.
-Examples of this are thing like: start using accounting software, organize your workspace, switch to a new website platform because your current one is too limiting…
+- Next underline one that may not be super exciting but will have an impact on your business operations.
+Examples of this are things like: start using accounting software, organize your workspace, switch to a new website platform because your current one is too limiting…

-- Now you’ve got 3 ideas you’re going to focus on.
+- Now you’ve got three ideas you’re going to focus on.

-- Take your 3 ideas and open up a free platform like Asana or Trello, whichever works best for you.
+- Take your three ideas and open up a free platform like Asana or Trello, whichever works best for you.

 - Make each of these ideas a “project” in your chosen platform.